BrandenIngram/717431_Masters_Dissertation_ArtificialSocieties/README.md

 The following links can be used to view the in-built visusalisations of 3 different experiments.

-Visualisation of the simply model :
+Visualisation of the simply model : [linkname](https://youtu.be/Hw6MdUjlhqg)

-Visualisation of the cultural rule in action :
+Visualisation of the influence rule in action : [linkname](https://youtu.be/T_DYIFe4mZ8)

-Visualisation of the propagation through an environment simulation :
+Visualisation of the propagation through an environment simulation : [linkname](https://youtu.be/r2ZZidp3wP4)
-Visualisation of the trade rule in action :